 Fall shrub planting all but ensures no trips to the ER for heatstroke, and it all but ensures strong, healthy plants come springtime.

 Do you plan ahead and plant in fall?
-Tell us your experiences in the comments area, below.
+Tell us your experiences in the comments section below.

-And if you’re pondering which plants to purchase, consider these:
+And if you’re pondering which plants to grow, consider these:

 © Ask the Experts, LLC.
 ALL RIGHTS RESERVED.
 See our TOS for more details.
 Uncredited photos: Shutterstock.